jrhoun/jrhoun.com/content/posts/diy-reys-quarterstaff.md

 {{< youtube upPX009QCkM >}}

-Definitely not perfect, but if you're curious, here's a rough overview of the process I followed.
+Definitely not perfect, but still, not bad!
+If you're curious, here's a rough overview of the process I followed.

 ## Planning